 Step 4: Come back again!

-Step 5: The quiet months to come – April/ May/ September/ October
+Step 5: Come during the quiet months – April/ May/ September/ October

 The great thing about Iceland is that there is no ‘wrong’ time to come.
-You can still see the Northern Lights in early April and late September when there are less people around.
-Major Ice Caves trips are only accessible in the winter.
+For example, you can still see the Northern Lights in early April and late September when there are less people around.
+It doesn’t need to be during the holiday season when it’s at its darkest.
+Ice Caves trips are only accessible in the winter so you may have a few other tourists to contend with.
 But glacier hikes can be achieved all year round with unique ice sculptures being formed daily in April and May.
 September and October are when the farmers are most active, retrieving the lost sheep from the mountains, a sight to behold.
 But even outside of these months it is far from overcrowded.

 Step 6: Week days make a difference